zyzzyplyx/mixed-reality/mixed-reality-docs/advanced-performance-recommendations.md

 3) **Beware of Boxing**

-    A common case for that is passing structs to a method that takes an interface as a parameter.
-Instead, make the method take the concrete type (by ref) so that it can be passed without allocation.

-    <span style="color:red"> CLEAN HERE </span>
+    [Boxing](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/types/boxing-and-unboxing) is a core concept of the C# language and runtime.
+It is the process of wrapping value-typed variables such as char, int, bool, etc. into reference-typed variables.
+When a value-typed variable is "boxed", it is wrapped inside of a System.Object which is stored on the managed heap.
+Thus, memory is allocated and eventually when disposed must be processed by the garbage collector.
+These allocations and deallocations incur a performance cost and in many scenarios are unnecessary or can be easily replaced by a less expensive alternative.

 #### Repeating Code Paths

 Any repeating Unity callbacks function that are executed many times per second and/or frame should be written very carefully.
 Any expensive operations here will have huge and consistent impact on performance.

 1) **Empty Callback Functions**